plenigo/plenigo.github.io/pages/changelog/apiV3.md

     the subscription chain.
 * **Additional customer data**
-    Many customers use as their SSO solution so a often requested feature was to save additional data to a user not related to plenigo itself.
+    Many customers use as their SSO solution so a often requested feature was to save additional data to a user not related to Frisbii Media itself.
 We (finally) heard your screams and added a kind of data blob to the user entity.
 A user has an associated data blog that contains a HashMap which is currently limited to 50 entries that are